angie-clau/workshop-jsconfco/README.md

 	tns livesync ios --emulator --watch / tns livesync ios --watch
 	```

-24. Now let's add some functions to create our new Character and every necessary event to upload the image from the gallery, open your `app/pages/characters/characters.ts` file and paste:
+24. Now let's add some functions that will create our new Character and will handle the events to upload the image from the gallery, open your `app/pages/characters/characters.ts` file and paste:

 	``` javascript
 	import {Component, ElementRef, OnInit, ViewChild} from "@angular/core";